Skip Navigation

 Yes, it is a requirement to submit a thank you note to the donor for all scholarships before they are disbursed.

-Scholarships will be applied directly to student accounts approximately 2-3 weeks after the start of classes to students who have completed the required steps of the acceptance process.
+Scholarships will be applied directly to student accounts approximately 3 weeks after the start of classes to students who have completed the required steps of the acceptance process.
+Specific details for timeline and disbursement can be found in your scholarship offer email.

 NOT completing the FAFSA information will not affect your consideration for other scholarships.